KHobbs3/website/content/projects/blog.md

 You might even go so far as to conclude that positive-thinking can improve quality of life; however, you'd be making two fatal errors:

-  1. assuming that correlation between two measures insinuates that one causes the other and,
+  1. assuming correlation indicates that one variable causes the other to behave in the observed way and,
-  2. ignoring other variables in the data set that may be influencing the observed trend.
+  2. ignoring other variables in the data set that may be influencing the trend.

 Overall, this plot fails to consider how a nation's circumstance influences their life quality.